madskristensen/ResetZoom/README.md

 ---------------------------------------

-Adds a command to reset the editor zoom level to 100% with a customizable keyboard shortcut

 See the [change log](CHANGELOG.md) for changes and road map.

+Zooming in the Visual Studio editor is easy using the mouse wheel or trackpad.
+However, there is no command in Visual Studio for resetting the zoom level back to 100%.
+That's what this extension provides.

 ![Zoom control](art/zoom-control.png)